 Dr Shamji completed his clinical scientist fellowship training in clinical immunology at the Chelsea & Westminster Hospital NHS Foundation Trust in London, United Kingdom (UK) in 2004.
 He then pursued his interest in translational research and completed his PhD studies in allergy and clinical immunology at the National Heart & Lung Institute, Imperial College London, UK in 2010.
-He established his research group (Immunomodulation and Tolerance group) within Allergy and Clinical Immunology at Imperial College lead by Professor Stephen Durham.
+He established his research group (Immunomodulation and Tolerance group) within Allergy and Clinical Immunology at Imperial College London.

 He is actively involved in evaluating novel approaches of allergen immunotherapy using modified hypoallergic form of allergen protein, subcutaneous immunotherapy in combination with novel adjuvants, sublingual immunotherapy, peptide immunotherapy, biologics plus allergen of interest strategies to improve safety, efficacy and induce immune tolerance to sensitising allergen.

 1) Designing human pre-clinical laboratory mechanistic studies to test allergenicity and immunogenicity of novel modified/hypoallergenic allergen and T/B cell peptides

 2) Investigating immunologic mechanisms of immunotherapy in the context of clinical trials (in collaboration with Professor Stephen Durham, within Allergy and Clinical Immunology (ACI) or contract research organisation (CRO), pharmaceutical or biotech companies).

 In collaboration with Professor Adnan Custovic and Dr Paul Turner, Dr Shamji is investigating mechanisms of desensitisation and tolerance induction following oral peanut/milk immunotherapy by translating his work from respiratory disease human models.